 World War I intervened and their trip was delayed until the war’s end.
 During this time, my grandfather had met my grandmother, Giuseppina, fell in love, married and had their first child.
 My grandparents, great-grandparents and remaining siblings departed from Italy in 1920.

-Soon after their arrival in early 1921, Valeriano started working with his brothers at their Jacuzzi Brothers factory.
-A tragic crash, over Modesto, of Jacuzzi’s first enclosed monoplane took several lives, including that of Valeriano’s brother, Giocondo.
-At this time, Giovanni asked his sons to cease making planes.
+Soon after their arrival in early 1921, Valeriano joined his brothers and worked at their Jacuzzi Brothers factory.
+A tragic crash, in Modesto, of Jacuzzi’s first enclosed monoplane took several lives, including that of Valeriano’s brother, Giocondo.
+Giovanni asked his sons to cease making planes.

 Valeriano moved his family to Northern California and purchased a 161-acre farm in Contra Costa County.
-During the depression, Valeriano, with help from his older children, planted a portion of the open farm fields with grapes and in 1936 he applied for a license to make wine for home consumption.
-At that time he was limited to 200 gallons (approximately 84 cases).
-The vineyard was planted to Zinfandel, Carignane and Mourvedre and he sold grapes for $30-$35 a ton.
+During the depression, he along with help from his older children, planted a portion of the open farm fields with grapes and in 1936 applied for a license to make wine for home consumption.
+At that time, production was limited to 200 gallons (approximately 84 cases).
+The vineyard was planted to Zinfandel, Carignane and Mourvèdre.
+He sold grapes for $30-$35 a ton.